ashuvssut/women-safety-app/README.md

 ## Development in Progress...

-- Release v0.1 is usable.
+- Release v0.1-alpha is all ready to use (SOS featue works fine).
 Articles page and Video Library pages are not implemented.

-- Release v0.2 will bring on improvements and those pending pages. (see Projects tab)
+- Release v0.2-alpha will bring on improvements and add those pending pages. (see Projects tab)

 - Contributions via PRs are appreaciated